A likelihood-based approach for multivariate categorical response regression in high dimensions: Simulation studies

-with $\mathcal{G}$ denoting groups (i.e., the set of indices highlighted from each of the matrices in Figure 1), $\mathcal{V}_\mathcal{G}$ denoting the set of matrices with the sparsity pattern corresponding to the groups in Figure 1.
-See \citet{obozinski2011group} for more on the latent group lasso penalty.
+with $\gamma \in (0, \infty)$ where $\mathcal{H}$ denotes the groups penalized in \eqref{eq:Overlap} (i.e., the set of indices highlighted from each of the matrices in Figure \ref*{fig:parameters_penalized} of the Supplementary Material), $\mathcal{V}_\mathcal{H}$ denotes the set of matrices with the sparsity pattern corresponding to the groups in Figure \ref*{fig:parameters_penalized} of the Supplementary Material.